AnnaNCS/scheduling_algorithms/README.md

 * Scheduling to enter the ready state from the new processes or the suspended list

 Short-term scheduling
-* Scheduling of processees to move from ready state to run on the CPU, as well as movement between running, ready, or blocked states
+* Scheduling of processes to move from ready state to run on the CPU, as well as movement between running, ready, or blocked states

 Non-preemptive scheduling algorithm
 * Allows a process to run until blocked on a resource or terminated